sorear/riscv-specs/platform-sbi.md

 root port using the config string, then use PCI enumeration to discover devices with additional MMIO resources._

+_The specification is agnostic about the nature and existence of privileged modes above S-mode.
+Platform resources can be implemented in software or hardware; this may or may not correspond to whether they are exposed as ECALL or MMIO.
+Other privileged modes such as an omniscient debug mode can exist with no effect whatsoever on the platform interface._

+_The purpose of this specification is to maximize the probability of successful interoperation of independently created plaforms and system software.
+It places a particular emphasis on virtualization guest use cases._

 A Standard Platform provides a **platform memory map** and a **platform software interface**.
 The platform memory map contains one or more memory resources and zero or more memory mapped I/O (MMIO) resources.
 The platform software